-Shawn K. Baker, director of Nutrition, leads the foundation’s work to deliver proven interventions and creating new tools and strategies to ensure that pregnant women and young children receive the nutrition they need for healthy growth and development.
+As director of the Nutrition team, Shawn Baker leads the foundation’s efforts to ensure that women and children receive the nutrition they need for healthy growth and development.

-Prior to joining the foundation he was with Helen Keller International, as Vice President and Regional Director for Africa.
-In that role he oversaw expansion from four to 13 country programs and an 80-fold increase in program funding.
-Flagship programs that he has shaped include vitamin A supplementation through child health days reaching over 50 million children twice-yearly and food fortification programs reaching over 130 million consumers.
-He led development of strategic regional relationships, particularly with the 15-nation West African Health Organization.
-In addition, he served as country director for in Niger and Bangladesh.
+Before joining the foundation in 2013, Shawn served as vice president and regional director for Africa for Helen Keller International.
+In that role, he oversaw an expansion from 4 to 13 country programs and an 80-fold increase in program funding.
+He shaped flagship programs including vitamin A supplementation through child health days (reaching more than 50 million children twice a year) and food fortification (reaching more than 130 million people).
+He led the development of strategic regional relationships, particularly with the 15-nation West African Health Organisation.
+Shawn also served as country director for Niger and Bangladesh.

-Other responsibilities during Mr. Baker’s 30 years career include: Co-Promoter of the Niger Health Information System, Coordinator of the Tulane University Center for International Health and Development, and Coordinator of the Famine Early Warning System in Southern Africa, and representative in Niger.
-He served as a U.S. Peace Corps Volunteer in the Democratic Republic of the Congo (formerly Zaïre).
+During his 30-year career, Shawn has served as co-promoter of the Niger Health Information System, coordinator of the Tulane University Center for International Health and Development, and coordinator of the Famine Early Warning System in Southern Africa.
+Earlier, he was a U.S. Peace Corps volunteer in Zaire (now the Democratic Republic of the Congo).